mrvnthss/brightness-discrimination-2afc/README.md

 Right now, there is *no* time limit for a response after the stimuli have been presented.
 Hence, the time participants take to respond is currently *not* being collected either.

-After the experiment is completed, all data is saved to a CSV-file.
+After the experiment is completed, all data are saved to a CSV-file.
 Code to analyze this data is *not* provided as of now.

 ## Getting Started